 Student Senate Executive Board have both the authority and responsibility to represent the student body.
 The Student Senate President and Vice President represent the student body at the Board of Trustees and College Council meetings, respectively.
 Board members may also be asked to sit on other College committees such as the Safety Committee and Student-Faculty Committee of Review.
-To view your current Student Senate Board Members, visit the Student Senate webpage.
 The Student Senate office is located on the first floor of the Caroline College Center, Room C-104.
 Stop by and get to know your student officers!
 Contact the Student Senate Board members via email at StudentGov@chesapeake.edu.

 The purpose of the Gay-Straight Alliance is to foster an active and diverse culture at Chesapeake College.
-The Gay-Straight Alliance provides opportunities for students to build friendships and encourages open-mindedness towards gays, lesbians, bisexuals and transsexuals within the community.
+The Gay-Straight Alliance provides opportunities for students to build friendships and encourages open-mindedness towards the LGBTQ community.

 Phi Theta Kappa